Picks and Shovels: tech marketing for the AI era.

 I have not been to a McDonald's since I was 16 years old.
 That was 36 years ago.
 I do not eat fast food.
 I have zero stake in whether the Big Arch is any good.

 But I went to Kempczinski's Instagram profile after seeing the mockery, because I was curious.
-What I found was not a stiff corporate executive performing authenticity for the camera.
-It was one of the more interesting executive content feeds I have seen from any industry.
+What I found was one of the more interesting executive content feeds I have seen from any industry, not a stiff corporate executive performing authenticity for the camera.

 What did nobody bother to look at?

 Kempczinski has been posting iPhone-shot, intentionally unpolished videos from McDonald's Chicago headquarters for years.
-His Instagram following has grown tenfold since 2023.
-Most of his videos get 10,000 to 20,000 views.
-Not viral.
-Not trying to be.
-Just a CEO talking about his job with a level of candor that most executives in tech would never risk.
+Most of them are not viral and are not trying to be.
+They are just a CEO talking about his job with a level of candor that most executives in tech would never risk.

 He has a series called "Quick Bites" where he tries McDonald's foods from around the world.
 He posted a video ranking sauces.
 He shared his 2025 predictions about protein, AI, and food trends, then came back in January 2026 to grade himself on how he did.